-Although we are located in the United States and do not have offices abroad, 22% of our credit exposure from funded loans and unfunded commitments was to borrowers located outside the United States at December 31, 2022.
-We are subject to political, economic, legal, tax, operational, franchise and other risks that are inherent in transacting in many countries, including risks of possible nationalization, expropriation, price controls, capital controls, exchange controls, increased taxes and levies, cybersecurity, data transfer and outsourcing restrictions, prohibitions on certain types of foreign lending and capital market activities, limitations on cross- border listings and other restrictive governmental actions, as well as the outbreak of hostilities or political and governmental instability, including tensions between China and the U.S. In many countries, the laws and regulations applicable to the financial services industries are uncertain, evolving and subject to sudden change or may be inconsistent with U.S. law.
+Although we are located in the United States and do not have offices abroad, 24% of our credit exposure from funded loans and unfunded commitments was to borrowers located outside the United States at December 31, 2023.
+We are subject to political, economic, legal, tax, operational, franchise and other risks that are inherent in transacting in many countries, including risks of possible nationalization, expropriation, price controls, capital controls, exchange controls, increased taxes and levies, minimum global tax regimes, cybersecurity, data transfer and outsourcing restrictions, regulatory scrutiny regarding the use of new technologies, prohibitions on certain types of foreign lending and capital market activities, limitations on cross-border listings and other restrictive governmental actions, as well as the outbreak of hostilities or political and governmental instability, including tensions between China and the U.S., the expansion or escalation of hostilities between Russia and Ukraine or in the Middle East or the initiation or escalation of hostilities or terrorist activity around the world and the potential associated impacts on global and local economies and our operations.
+In many countries, the laws and regulations applicable to the financial services industries and multinational corporations are uncertain, evolving and subject to sudden change or may be inconsistent with U.S. law.
 It may also be difficult for us to determine the exact requirements of local laws in every market or adapt to changes in law, which could adversely impact our businesses.